JohnTelford/mkdocs/docs/index.md

 >Version: 0.0.1
 Updated: Wed Jan 5

-!!! note "To Do"
+!!! info "To Do"
     Expand on items

-    - What is Iterative Website Development
+    - [ ] What is Iterative Website Development

-    - Static Site Generator
+    - [ ]  Static Site Generator
         - Programming Language

-    - Editing, command and control
+    - [ ] Editing, command and control

-    - Version control system
+    - [ ]Version control system

 ## What is Iterative Website Development